Questions for after admission

 Here is an example annual schedule.

-April 5 Enrollment ceremony April 8 - June 4 First quarter June 5 - July 30 Second quarter August 1 - September 30 Summer vacation September 30 Commencement ceremony October 1 Anniversary of the foundation October 2 Enrollment ceremony October 7 - November 29 Third quarter December 2 - February 10 Fourth quarter February 12 - February 28 Preparatory period December 24 - January 6 Winter vacation March 25 Commencement ceremony
+April 5 Enrollment ceremony April 8 - June 30 First quarter June 25 Commencement ceremony July 1 - September 30 Second quarter August 7 - September 30 Summer vacation September 30 Commencement ceremony October 1 Anniversary of the foundation October 4 Enrollment ceremony October 4 - December 24 Third quarter December 22 Commencement ceremony December 25 - January 3 Winter vacation January 4 - February 22 Fourth quarter March 25 Commencement ceremony March 25 - March 31 Spring vacation

 - Do you think I can catch up with the other students even though I don't know much about computers?

-- We welcome students from other areas of study for interdisciplinary research here, and we provide three basic courses in the first quarter to enable those students to get an idea of information technology more intensively.
+- We welcome students from other areas of study for interdisciplinary research here, and we provide several introduction and basic courses in the first quarter to enable those students to get an idea of information technology more intensively.

 - I heard that the school puts emphasis on both education and research.
 Which is more focused on?